The Moonlight Library is open to submissions.

 I take review requests for self-published works ONLY IF they have been professionally edited.

-All reviews will be posted on The Moonlight Library, Goodreads, and Booklikes, with automatic updates sent to Facebook, Twitter and Tumblr.
+All reviews will be posted on The Moonlight Library, Goodreads, and sometimes Booklikes, with automatic updates sent to Facebook, Twitter and Tumblr.
 I do not post reviews on Amazon but will do so on Barnes and Noble by special request.

 - Hard copies (ARCs and finished copies)